matthew-quirke/lifepo4-marine-dc-transient-analysis/README.md

 - Relay coil collapse
 - Motor back-EMF

-Can these transients damage or interfere with connected equipment, switching devices, or the lithium battery itself?
+Are these transients of a size that is likely to damage or interfere with equipment, switching devices, or the lithium battery itself?

 Which suppression methods are effective in low-impedance LiFePO₄ systems?
 Including: